AM311/Cybersecurity_Report/home.md

  4. **Perform AS-Rep Roasting:**
 We will try to crack the `DNSoperator` password performing a so-called **AS-Rep Roasting** attack.

-	For doing so, we firstly ask the DC to generate a **TGT** for each of the previous accounts and we format them so they are ready to be cracked using *John the Ripper*:
+	For doing so, we firstly ask the DC to generate a **TGT** for each of the previous accounts and we format the responses so they are ready to be cracked using *John the Ripper*:

     `impacket-GetNPUsers -dc-ip 10.0.2.200 cybersec.units.it/DomainUser:User00! -request -format john`